pmoores/surfs_up/README.md

 - Python 3.7.10

+- SQLite 3.36.0

-- SQL Lite
+- SQLAlchemy 1.4.7

 ## Results - Key Differences in Temperature

 Figures 1 and 2 display the summary statistics for Oahu temperatures in June and December respectively:
 Figure 1: [Oahu Temperatures Summary Statistics - June](https://github.com/pmoores/surfs_up/blob/main/Resources/Oahu%20Temperatures%20Summary%20Stats%20-%20June.png)
 Figure 2: [Oahu Temperatures Summary Statistics - December](https://github.com/pmoores/surfs_up/blob/main/Resources/Oahu%20Temperatures%20Summary%20Stats%20-%20Dec.png)

-1. The average temperature for each month is higher in June (75) vs. December (71).
+The average temperature for each month is higher in June (75) vs. December (71).

-2. The temperature ranges for each month (June: 64 to 85; December: 56 to 83) show that December reaches lower temperatures, but both months have similar highs.
+The temperature ranges for each month (June: 64 to 85; December: 56 to 83) show that December reaches lower temperatures, but both months have similar highs.

-3. The standard deviations for both months are similar (June: 3.26 vs. Dec: 3.75), meaning the distribution of data is similar within each range.
+The standard deviations for both months are similar (June: 3.26 vs. Dec: 3.75), meaning the distribution of data is similar within each range.

 ## Summary